Lockdown has meant that the wildlife has enjoyed Druimorrin largely undisturbed. The hares have been surprise by the occasional dog-walkers, though.

 Red deer have been seen at Druimorrin, but only rarely.
 However, they are more frequently seen across the bridge where there is a track down the other side of the Orrin which takes you along the wooded banks to where the Orrin and the Conon meet.

-In the summer of 2012, we have seen a few roe deer at Druimorrin and, in fact, my younger daughter was scrutinised by a couple of roe deer as she sat reading a book under a tree.
+Recently, we have seen a few roe deer at Druimorrin and, in fact, my younger daughter was scrutinised by a couple of roe deer as she sat reading a book under a tree.
 She's good at staying still and they came very close to check her out.

 The fields on the other side of the track are full of geese in Winter, but in Summer you are more likely to see hares speeding across there.